sebbekarlsson/Perselia/USERS.DELETE.md

 ## users.delete
-> This function is used to delete a user
+> This function is used to delete a user.

 #### JSON: